 Author’s notes on other books:

 I’ve had readers ask if there will be a book with Geo and Shawnee, secondary characters from RUNNING WITH THE DEVIL.
-Maybe.
-I have the story, RUNNING ON EMPTY started, but at this time I’m focusing on the Rough Riders series and the Blacktop Cowboys series.
-I’d like to go back and finish it at some point.
-Not sure when.
+I have the story, RUNNING ON EMPTY started, but at this time I’m focusing on other projects.

 I have no plans to write a book featuring Ryan Cross, Tate Cross’s older brother mentioned in DIRTY DEEDS.
 But you get a tiny peek at Tate and Nathan’s life ten years later, in my novella, WICKED GARDEN, which is part of the THREE’S COMPANY ANTHOLOGY (with Jess Dee and Jayne Rylon.)

 Jon White Feather from WICKED GARDEN did finally get his happily ever after in the novella BALLROOM BLITZ, which released in Oct 2012 in digital form as part of the TWO TO TANGO ANTHOLOGY (again with Jess Dee and Jayne Rylon.)
 Print version of this book became available in Sept 2013.

 My first short novella published with Samhain in 2006, originally titled BABE IN THE WOODS, has reverted back to me.
 I retitled it LOST IN YOU, added a 2500 word epilogue and put it up for sale (digital only.)